Homily (Reflection) for Tuesday of the Third Week of Lent (26th March, 2019) on the Gospel

-When the king heard what happened, he summoned the unforgiving slave and said to him, “You wicked slave!
+The king summoned the unforgiving slave and said to him, “You wicked slave!
 I forgave you all that debt because you pleaded with me.
 Should you not have had mercy on your fellow slave, as I had mercy on you?”
 The gospel reads further,

-And in anger his lord handed him over to be tortured until he would pay his entire debt.
+And in anger the king handed him over to be tortured until he would pay his entire debt.
 So my heavenly Father will also do to every one of you, if you do not forgive your brother or sister from your heart.

 Think of how often we wrong God and run to Him for forgiveness.
 And we know that He forgives all who come to Him with sincere heart, cf. 2Chr 7:14; Jer 33:8; Ps 85:2; 1Jn 1:9.
-How often do we forgive others?
 God wants us to forgive others just as He forgives us, cf. Col 3:13.
-One must forgive as many times as he or she is wronged, cf. Lk 17:4.
+We must forgive as many times as we are wronged, cf. Lk 17:4.

 Lenten season is not just a time of receiving forgiveness from God but most importantly a time of giving forgiveness to others.
-Whoever fails to forgive piles up his or her sins against him/herself.
-Decide wisely!
+Whoever fails to forgive piles up his or her sins against him/herself, cf. Matt 6:15.
+18:35.

 Bible Reading: Matt 6:9-15; Mk 11:25.